jonchang/tact/INSTALL.md

-# Installing
+# Installing TACT

+TACT is a Python-based tool that relies on several key scientific packages, including [click](https://click.palletsprojects.com), [DendroPy](https://jeetsukumaran.github.io/DendroPy/), and [NumPy](https://numpy.org), which are automatically installed when you install TACT.

-TACT requires Python 3.
-When possible, I recommend using the [PyPy 3 implementation](https://www.pypy.org/) as it can significantly speed up TACT analyses, particularly on large datasets.
-In addition, TACT depends on the [click](https://click.palletsprojects.com), [DendroPy](https://dendropy.org), [NumPy](https://numpy.org), and [SciPy](https://www.scipy.org/) packages.
+For faster performance, especially with large datasets, using the [PyPy 3 implementation of Python](https://www.pypy.org/) is recommended (when available), as it can significantly speed up analyses.

+!!! tip "Which installation method should I use?"
+    - **Docker** (recommended): Easiest to install and fastest for large datasets.
+Works on Windows, Mac, and Linux.
+    - **pipx**: Good alternative if you can't use Docker.
+Also supports PyPy for better performance.
+    - **Other methods**: Not recommended or supported.

-## Docker
+## Docker (recommended)

-If you can use Docker, this is the recommended method as it is both convenient to install and [fast for large datasets](https://tact.jonathanchang.org/troubleshooting/#why-is-tact-so-slow) thanks to PyPy.
-Note that Docker images are only provided for x86_64 processors (`amd64`).
-Docker images are not automatically built for ARM processors and must either be built manually, or consider installing TACT with one of the other options below.
+If you can use Docker, this is the **recommended installation method**.
+It's both convenient to install and [fast for large datasets](troubleshooting.md#why-is-tact-so-slow) thanks to PyPy.

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and run the following to download the TACT image: